This section provides information on our most frequently asked general questions related to summer camp.

 May my child bring food and water to the dorm rooms?

 Yes.
-Coolers and snacks may be brought as long as the camper cleans up after themselves.
+Coolers and snacks may be brought as long as the camper cleans up afterward.

 What are the skill requirements for camp?